nasa/cumulus/docs/deployment/thin-egress-app.md

 ```

 > Please note: your custom bucket map **must include mappings for all of the `protected` and `public` buckets specified in the `buckets` variable in `cumulus-tf/terraform.tfvars`**, otherwise Cumulus may not be able to determine the correct distribution URL for ingested files and you may encounter errors

+### Integration with cumulus module

+The `cumulus` module deploys certain components that interact with TEA.
+As a result, the `cumulus` module requires a `tea_stack_name` variable which is the name of the TEA Cloudformation stack.
+To get this value, you can specify the `stack_name` variable to the TEA module and then use the same value for the `tea_stack_name` variable to the `cumulus` module.

+Also, if you are specifying a `stage_name` variable to the TEA module, you must use the same value for the `distribution_api_gateway_stage` variable to the `cumulus` module.

+This approach is shown in the [Cumulus core example deployment code](https://github.com/nasa/cumulus/blob/master/example/cumulus-tf/main.tf).

 ### Earthdata Login credentials